Analysis: Have the UW Huskies’ playoff hopes been extinguished before they ever took the field?

 It’s to ensure his players believe there’s still something to gain from — at most — a six-game season.

 “I think the Pac-12 champion should definitely end up in the playoff,” Lake said in a Pac-12 media webinar last month.
 “If somebody goes 7-0 or 6-1 and plays really good football, I think you also have to pay attention to how we’re playing and watch those games close.
-I see a lot of teams ranked right now that gave up 60, 62 points on defense (in a game) and I don’t know if you’re a voter how you still rank them in the top 25 when their defense is giving up points like a basketball game.
+I see a lot of teams ranked right now that gave up 60, 62 points on defense (in a game), and I don’t know if you’re a voter how you still rank them in the top 25 when their defense is giving up points like a basketball game.
 So you’ve got to be able to watch the games.”

-Therein lies the problem: when it comes to Washington, no one’s been able to watch them play.
+Therein lies the problem: When it comes to Washington, no one’s been able to watch them play.
 UW and Cal — as well as Arizona and Utah, whose game was also canceled Friday after the Utes reported too many positive COVID-19 tests and quarantined players to field a competitive roster — are set to be the final FBS teams to embark on a 2020 season.
 According to a source, UW explored the possibility of playing an impromptu game against Arizona this weekend, but it was impossible to organize on such short notice.

-And meanwhile, the top four teams in the Associated Press poll — Clemson, Alabama, Ohio State and Notre Dame — have already completed a combined 21 games.
+And meanwhile, the top four teams in The Associated Press poll — Clemson, Alabama, Ohio State and Notre Dame — have already completed a combined 21 games.
 In the minds of the playoff committee members, that certainly has to matter.

 Granted, given the conference’s national reputation, it was always going to be difficult for a 7-0 Pac-12 champion to wiggle its way into the College Football Playoff.
-But now, for the Huskies (and Cal, and Utah, and Arizona), hope may have been extinguished before they ever took the field.
+But now, for the Huskies (and Cal and Utah and Arizona), hope may have been extinguished before they ever took the field.

 Just don’t tell that to the Huskies’ relentlessly optimistic head coach.